🍵🍵🍵💻

 /users/:id

-REST is all about resources — so use plural nouns and HTTP methods (GET, POST, PUT, DELETE) to define actions.
+REST is all about resources — so use plural nouns and HTTP methods to define actions.

 🧱 2.
 Use Proper HTTP Methods